I am so excited to share this process (and secret craft supply) for rock painting gold and silver metallic rocks without using any paint!

 If you’re looking for other holiday rocks, try these Easy Christmas Story Stones.

 So when we’re evaluating craft supplies, I like to give you a breakdown of the good versus evil.
 Okay, so maybe not evil but there’s always a drawback or two.

 - Very quick application and buffing.

 - You can paint on top of it without issue.

 - It can be sealed without any running.

 - You can’t “paint” with it, so if you want intricate gold designs this is not your solution.
-I use this for that painting with gold.
+I use this for painting with gold and I love it.

 - It smells a bit more than my acrylic paints (still workable inside the house).

 How to Create Metallic Rocks with Words Tutorial

 If you’re not one to watch the video, check out easy this metallic rock painting really is!